fsantanna-no/reviews/sbai-sbse-25.md

 # Evaluation

-Even though the term IoT is recent, the use of xxx in the automation industry yyy
+Even though the term IoT is recent, the use of telemetry in the automation industry is pervasive.

-not clear scientific contribution
+For this reason, it is not clear what is the scientific contribution of the paper.

-related work???

-a secao 2 faz uma discussao abstrata, sem comparar com o trabalho proposto

-System Implementation and Testing: esta faltando texto?

-qual o objteivo dessa secao?

-a divisao das subsecoes nao esta clara

-por exemplo, a proposta vai tratar disso?
+The paper is interesting and well written, but I'm not convinced of its novelty in scientific terms.

+The section on related work ("Preliminaries") makes an overall description abot the area of IoT for industrial vehicles.
+However, there is no objective comparison with the proposed system.
+It is not clear what exactly is missing in the state-of-the-art that this work overcomes.
+As a minor remark, the header "System Implementation and Testing:" has no accompaining description.

+The paper poses some scientific questions as follows:
-While IoT-enabled vehicle accident detection systems show promise in improving road safety, challenges such as data privacy, system scalability, and integration with existing infrastructure remain.
+"While IoT-enabled vehicle accident detection systems show promise in improving road safety, challenges such as data privacy, system scalability, and integration with existing infrastructure remain."
+However, these challenges are not discussed elsewhere.
+In particular, the "Results" section is only descriptive and makes no scientific discussions.

+The "Methodolgy" section, which is the core of the paper provides many technical details about the system implementation, but again is only descriptive with no scientific discussions.

+In the opion of this reviewer, the paper describes a sound design and implementation of a telemetry system for industrial vehicles, but with no aparent scientific contributions.